Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 [img=guides/th14-gohei-dupe/safespot.png, figtitle=A safespot on Shinmyoumaru's second non-spell, alt=Reimu and Shinmyoumaru]

+Additionally, you may want to use a scan rate tool that detects how short your button presses can be.
+I recommend checking out [a=https://web.archive.org/web/20231109095404/https://blog.seethis.link/scan-rate-estimator/]this tool[/a] to check out your shortest key press duration.
+It is preferred if your shortest key press were [hl2]16ms or shorter[/hl2].

+#### Duping method: Shift-Z-Shift method
+[hr_minor]

 My personal preference is to both tap Z and Shift at once, but [hl2]you can also choose to only tap Shift[/hl2].
 Preferably, you want to hold Z all the time.
 The easiest technique I found to get a double gohei is something I call the [hl2]Shift-Z-Shift method[/hl2].
 Here's how to do it:
 1. Get into the correct position